nithinkjoy-tech/svelte-otp-input-docs/src/lib/content/onfocus.md

 ---

 ## onFocus
-This function gets called when the user inputs a value in any OTP field and receives the OTP value as a parameter.
+This function gets called when we focus on an input field and receive event and index as a parameter.
 The `onFocus` prop takes an array where the `0th` index is the callback function and the `1st` index is a string specifying when to call it: `"before"`, `"after"`, or `"replace"`.

 Ex: `onFocus={[onFocus, "after"]}`